Greece open to compromise to seal deal this week: interior minister

 In an interview with Realnews newspaper published on Saturday, Economy Minister George Stathakis said Athens had no alternative plan.

 "The idea of a Plan B doesn't exist.
-Our country needs to stay in the eurozone but on a better organised aid programme," he said.
+Our country needs to stay in the eurozone but on a better organized aid program," he said.

 Stathakis was confident a deal will be reached.
 "Otherwise, mainly Greece but the European Union as well will step into unchartered waters and no-one wants that."